Energy bill support cut for businesses as minister insists spending ‘unsustainable’

 Energy bill support cut for businesses as minister insists existing spending ‘unsustainable’

-Treasury announces £5.5bn replacement scheme for end of March
+Treasury slashes support to £5.5bn from end of March

-Government energy bill support for businesses is “unsustainable” and will be drastically cut back, the Treasury has announced.
+Government energy bill support for businesses is “unsustainable” and will be drastically cut back, the Treasury has announced, sparking fear among struggling industries.

 A new package of support costing up to £5.5bn will replace the current cap on the unit cost of electricity and gas for firms – which is set to expire at the end of March and was expected to cost tens of billions to extend further.